GenSpectrum/LAPIS/lapis2/README.md

 LAPIS_TAG=latest SILO_TAG=latest DATABASE_CONFIG=path/to/config docker compose up
 ```

+### Operating LAPIS behind a proxy

+When running LAPIS behind a proxy, the proxy needs to set X-Forwarded headers:
+* X-Forwarded-For
+* X-Forwarded-Proto
+* X-Forwarded-Prefix

 ## End-to-end tests

 There are end-to-end tests in `siloLapisTests/` that test the integration of SILO and LAPIS.